 Gallagator Bridge Improvements

 From one end to the other, the 12-foot wide, 1.5-mile long Gallagator Trail is one of our community’s most heavily-used year-round trails, linking our vibrant downtown core, public library, and extensive natural park system with the campus of Montana State University, residential neighborhoods, schools, and museums.
 It is a critical component of our transportation network as well as an important recreational link with trail-side features such as stream access, community gardens, playgrounds, and a climbing boulder.
-To ensure continued trail user safety and sustainability, GVLT is partnering with the City of Bozeman and the Rails-to-Trails Conservancy to replace the bridge decking and railings.
+To ensure continued trail user safety and sustainability, GVLT partnered with the City of Bozeman and the Rails-to-Trails Conservancy to replace the bridge decking and railings in the fall of 2017.
 We have also worked with partners at the City of Bozeman and Western Transportation Institute to install trail counters on the Gallagator Trail to get data on how the trail is used so that we can continue to steward the trail in the best possible ways.
 In its early weeks on the job the counter was showing over 1,000 trips a day on the trail!